soapwang/2D-EndlessRunnerDemo/README.md

 As a programming test， its layout was designed for a 1440p screen， sad:(.

 # Some Notes
-How control frame per seconds(fps) and display it.
+How control frame per second(fps) and display it.